JamesKehr/Add-DnsServerCustomResourceRecord/README.md

 # DnsServerCustomResourceRecord

-Adds DNS resource records (RR) to Windows DNS Server that are not natively supported by the Windows UI, dnscmd, or the DnsServer PowerShell module.
+This project eases the process of generating and parsing record data for a resource record (RR) types that Windows DNS client/server does not natively support.
+Where no native support is defined as no in-box method, via the Windows UI, dnscmd, or the DnsServer PowerShell module, to add a record type other than generating the record data's hex stream manually.

 Windows DNS Server (DNS) has an option to add custom RRs by providing the RR type and a hex stream of the record data.
 The DnsServerCustomResourceRecord project legerages this capability to make adding custom RR types easier.